 The Liquidity Coverage Ratio (LCR) is a Basel III metric that measures the sufficiency of high-quality liquid assets (HQLA) available to meet liquidity needs over a 30-day period in an acute stress scenario.
-The Basel Committee on Banking Supervision and Office of the Superintendent of Financial Institutions ("OSFI") regulatory minimum coverage level for LCR is 100%.
-However, in accordance with an OSFI announcement addressing concerns around the impact of the COVID-19 pandemic in the second quarter of 2020, Canadian banks are temporarily permitted to fall below the regulatory minimum level of 100% by using their HQLA buffer.
-The Issuer's average LCR for the quarter ended October 31, 2020 was 145%.
-Despite the Issuer's liquidity risk management policy described on pages 78 through 88 of the 2020 MD&A incorporated by reference into the Base Prospectus, any significant deterioration in its liquidity position may lead to an increase in funding costs or constrain the volume of new lending.
+The Basel Committee on Banking Supervision ("BCBS") and Office of the Superintendent of Financial Institutions ("OSFI") regulatory minimum coverage level for LCR is 100%.
+The Issuer's average LCR for the quarter ended April 30, 2021 was 133%, which translates into a surplus of approximately C\$89.6 billion.
+Net Stable Funding Ratio (NSFR) is a Basel III metric that measures the sufficiency of available stable funding relative to the amount of required stable funding.
+The BCBS and OSFI regulatory minimum coverage level for NSFR is 100%.
+The Issuer's NSFR as at April 30, 2021 was 118%, which translates into a surplus of approximately C\$119.0 billion.
+Despite the Issuer's liquidity risk management policy described on pages 78 through 88 of the 2020 MD&A incorporated by reference into the Registration Document, any significant deterioration in its liquidity position may lead to an increase in funding costs or constrain the volume of new lending.
 These factors may adversely impact the Issuer's financial performance and position.